Do you know your West Virginia craft beer history? I’ve updated a brief paper I wrote about the history of craft beer brewing in West Virginia.

 Brewpub legislation spurs new breweries

-The brewpub was a new class of license that allowed a small brewery to make beer and sell it by the glass to customers at their own brewery pub.
-It was a much more potentially profitable business model for a small, start-up brewery.
+The brewpub was a new class of license that allowed a small brewery to make beer and sell it by the glass to customers in its own brewery pub.
+That was a much more potentially profitable business model for a small, start-up brewery.
 Other states had been having success with this model, and in West Virginia, it was the legislation that kicked off the current wave of small breweries we have today.

-In 1992, Morgantown saw the establishment of the state’s first brewpub when One Onion opened downtown.
+In 1992, Morgantown saw the establishment of the state’s first brewpub when the short-lived One Onion Brewery opened downtown.

 WV breweries hit a rough patch